 There are five IRBs at NYU Grossman School of Medicine, four of which convene monthly.
 The fifth board, Board E, meets on an ad hoc or emergency basis.
 Each of these committees is composed of faculty, staff, and community representatives, and includes both scientist and nonscientists.

 Submissions that require full board review are assigned to the next scheduled board meeting.
 If you have questions about your IRB submission after you know which IRB will review your submission, call or email an IRB coordinator.
 If your question is not specific to an IRB submission, email IRB Operations at email@example.com.
 Do not use this address to send in your IRB submission; you must use Research Navigator.
-For information regarding submission turnaround time, you may refer to our 2019 metrics (Kerberos ID and password required).

 If you are currently participating in a research study and would like to talk to the IRB about a question, concern, or complaint, please call our office at 212-263-4110.
 You can also schedule a visit with us at NYU Langone’s Office of Science and Research during regular office hours.